Yaakov Ben Yehoshua a Concise Life Story

 On my mother’s side there is mixed German and English heritage, and some of the first European immigrants to the South Island of Aotearoa, New Zealand, and on my father’s side Ashkenazi Jews (with some Italian and Anglo blood thrown in) from convergent Orthodox communities in London named Nevei Tzedek (Abode of Justice) and Sha’arei Tikvah (Gates of Hope).

 My father’s family were founding members of the first synagogue in Auckland N.Z.
 (1859) and for a short time, were members of a small synagogue named after one of the London Jewish communities.
-Subsequently they became members of the then Beth Israel, and now Auckland Hebrew Congregation.
+Subsequently they became members of the then Beth El, and now Auckland Hebrew Congregation.

 I was born (1971) and raised in West Auckland (Ranui) to a Messiah following Jewish father and a Christian mother, and was taught the Scriptures from a young age but was not made familiar with the then forgotten traditions of our people (that came later).
 Many diaspora Jews (Jews of the dispersion) become secular for numerous reasons, often losing touch with cultural and religious traditions.